Arihaan/Gomoku/README.md

 Download and run gomoku.py to play the game.
 The look of the game may vary across devices, it is advised to change the height of the window as required, either by dragging the bottom of the window after running gomoku.py or by changing the variable "height_val" on line 7 of the code.

 Developed as part of the Programming 1 course at Charles University, Prague.
-Tested on macOS Monterey, Windows 10 and Kali.
+Tested as functioning on macOS Monterey, Windows 10 and Kali.

 ## Screenshots
 Main Menu: